 Prof. Romy Parker (PhD)

-This course aims to provide prescribing health care professionals with the knowledge and skills to use an evidence-informed, mechanism-based approach for use in the management of people with pain.
-Using a combined didactic and workshop approach, the facilitators will present a mechanism based reasoning model for pain, the evidence for the pharmacological management of pain and conduct case-based workshops with participants to facilitate multi-modal pain management.
-By the end of the course participants will:
+This course aims to provide prescribing health care professionals with the knowledge and skills to use an evidence-informed, mechanism-based approach for the management of people with pain.
+This course will use a combined didactic and workshop approach.
+Attendees will be given pre-recorded lectures on pain physiology, mechanism-based clinical reasoning, and the pharmacology of drugs used in pain management.
+Attendees will then participate in a one-day, online workshop where the facilitators will present cases and engage attendees in clinical reasoning processes for the assessment and management of pain with a focus on multi-modal biopsychosocial pain management.

-· Understand the background to the opioid epidemic and the consequences of opioid misuse.
-Be able to identify and manage at risk patients, monitor opioid use and identify aberrant drug related behaviours.
-Have an approach for the management of opioid misuse including weaning strategies, opioid sparing agents and holistic biopsychosocial management.
+- Understand the background to the opioid epidemic and the consequences of opioid misuse.
+Be able to identify and manage at risk patients, monitor opioid use, and identify aberrant drug related behaviours.
+Have an approach for the management of opioid misuse including weaning strategies, opioid substitution therapies, opioid sparing agents, and holistic biopsychosocial management.